Kenyon Ziehl

-Kenyon Garth Baines Ziehl (born 11 January 1963, in Rusape) is a Zimbabwean former rugby union player and cricketer.
+Kenyon Garth Baines Ziehl (born 11 January 1963) is a Zimbabwean former rugby union player and cricketer.

 Cricket career

-Ziehl played two first-class matches for Manicaland.
+Ziehl played two first-class and one List A matches for Mashonaland Country Districts.
 Although he never played at international level with Zimbabwe, he played for Zimbabwe A.

 Rugby union career

 Ziehl also played rugby union for Zimbabwe, being part of the 1987 Rugby World Cup squad, although he did not play any of the three pool stage matches in the tournament.

 After career

 Since 2009, Zhiel is a franchise administrator for Mid West Rhinos.
 As of 2015, he was appointed national selection convenor by Zimbabwe Cricket, replacing Givemore Makoni.

 In February 2020, he was named in Zimbabwe's squad for the Over-50s Cricket World Cup in South Africa.
 However, the tournament was cancelled during the third round of matches due to the coronavirus pandemic.